DaveRLashley/Cyclistic/data/README.md

+This folder contains:
-This folder includes cleaned datasets, each grouped according to the type of data analyzed.
+- Cleaned Excel datasets, each grouped according to the type of data analyzed.